planetarium/planet-node/TUTORIAL.md

 Transferring using wallet
 -------------------------
-In general, sending and receiving an account private key is very dangerous because in case it is exposed, it can be used to gain complete access to the account, and it cannot be revoked or renewed.
-Instead, many blockchain network users prefer signing their transactions with special software (known as a "Crypto Wallet") and transmitting the signed transaction.
+In the previous section, we provided the private key of the sending account along with the mutation to the GraphQL endpoint to conduct asset transfer.
+However, in general, transmitting an account private key to the outside world is very dangerous because in case it is exposed, it can be used to gain complete access to the account, and it cannot be revoked or renewed.
+Instead, many blockchain network users prefer signing their transactions with a special piece of software (known as a "Crypto Wallet") and transmitting the signed transaction.

 In this section, we will learn how to send assets step-by-step with [pn-chrono], the sample crypto wallet software.

 [pn-chrono]: https://github.com/planetarium/pn-chrono

-### Prequirites
+### Prerequisites

 First, you need to get the pn-chrono project.
 It is served on GitHub as well and you can check the detailed instruction to build and run on [README.md][pn-chrono's README].